Canon 6D Mark II vs SL2

 - More affordable: Was introduced into a lower priced category (73 percent cheaper at launch).

-If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II comes out slightly ahead of the SL2 (6 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II emerges as the winner of the contest (8 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 6D Mark II and the SL2 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 6D Mark II and the SL2 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Canon 6D Mark II vs SL2